I Zingari League: I Zingari Combination

 The I Zingari Combination was founded in 1904 to serve as a competition primarily for the reserve sides of I Zingari League clubs.
 Despite the discontinuation of the League, the Combination continues to run, hosting 39 teams across a single open-age and three veterans' divisions.
 Whilst no formal arrangement exists, the open-age competition frequently serves as a provider of clubs to the Liverpool County Premier League.
-It can therefore be said to occupy a position at level 14 of the English football league system.